This blog is on-demand from my father, who is at present 84 years of age. It is my father’s day gift to him (though it is coming a bit late).

 My father and I were chatting over the phone about how the life of people is different in London and India.
-I was busy in putting my experiences as a relatively younger person when he suddenly turned my attention by asking “how old people are like in London?”
+I was busy putting my experiences as a relatively younger person when he suddenly turned my attention by asking, “how old people are like in London?”

 It is a common sight in London to see a 90 plus man or woman come driving in their mobility scooter entering a shop and filling their attached shopping basket with all sorts of eatables & household stuff.

 On the other hand, my father can barely go out on the road because he cannot take the risk of walking on the land where people are driving like crazy without any regard for traffic rules and safety of others.
 Also, there are no footpaths or zebra crossing on the roads.